How Much Tax you Pay

 If you Already Paid Tax on your Savings Income

 You can reclaim tax paid on your savings interest if it was below your allowance.
 You must reclaim your tax within 4 years of the end of the relevant tax year.

-Fill in form R40 and send it to HMRC.
+Fill in form R40 (external link) and send it to HMRC.
 It normally takes 6 weeks to get the tax back.